 Supplemental Materials-Supplemental materials should be prepared and available upon request of the campus-wide Tenure and Promotion Committee.
 They do not need to be uploaded to your e-Portfolio unless requested by the immediate supervisor or dean who will notify the faculty member, in writing, if supplemental materials are needed for review.
 The candidate will have seven (7) calendar days to provide the appropriate documents.
-Failure to respond to this request will result in the disqualification of the submitted portfolio.
+Failure to respond to this request may affect the recommendations the Tenure and Promotion Committee and the Provost, which in turn may impact the President's decision on awarding tenure or promotion.
 Examples of supplemental materials may include the following:

-Materials corroborating your student success activities.
-Examples include results from the annual advisor evaluation, testimonials from students or colleagues highlighting effective advising and/or mentoring, evidence of the implementation of a experiential learning or service learning activities in courses and programs, proof of the award of an ALG or other studentsuccess related grant, creating an honors or perspectives course for the first time, evidence of supervising undergraduate research that results in a paper or presentation outside of the normal classroom, and/or evidence of organizing or participating in student recruitment activities and career fairs.
+• Materials corroborating your student success activities.
+Examples include results from the annual advisor evaluation, testimonials from students or colleagues highlighting effective advising and/or mentoring, evidence of the implementation of a experiential learning or service learning activities in courses and programs, proof of the award of an ALG or other student-success related grant, creating an honors or perspectives course for the first time, evidence of supervising undergraduate research that results in a paper or presentation outside of the normal classroom, and/or evidence of organizing or participating in student recruitment activities and career fairs.